RohitMoni/blog.moni.dev/_drafts/thoughts-around-software-versions.md

 last_modified_at: 2021-04-25 00:44:00 EST
 ---

 What do you care about when it comes to versions?
-Big surprise: It depends.
-Let's define some needs that you might have first.
-I've come up with my own short-hand terms for each of them so I can refer to them easier later on, bear with me.
+I can think of a few from examples of software versioning I've seen in the products and tools I use.
+I've come up with my own short-hand terms for each requirement so I can refer to them easier later on.
 I've also provided examples.

 ### Chronology
 You want to be able to tell when one version is newer or older than another .